Karimashraf01/Face-Mask-Detection-using-MobilenetV2/README.md

 </p>

 ## Running The Model using Webcam
-To run the model using __Webcam__ and highlighting the faces with a __Bounding Box__ indicating the Prediction run this command
+To run the model using __Webcam__ and highlighting the faces in the feed images with a __Bounding Box__ indicating the Prediction and the position of the face run this command
 ```
 python "WebCam.py"
 ```
 ### Prediction making
-`WebCam.py` script uses opencv's __HaarCascade__ to cut the faces from the input frames from the webcam.
-And feeds the cropped image to the model to make a prediction and based on it a __Bounding Box__ with the prediction will be drawn on the output.
+`WebCam.py` script uses opencv's __HaarCascade__ to crop the faces from the input frames from the webcam.
+And feeds the cropped image to the trained __MobileNetV2__ to make a prediction and based on it a __Bounding Box__ with the prediction will be drawn on the output.

-To Terminate the program press __ESC__.
+To Terminate the program after running press __ESC__.

 ### Flow Of The Image
-The frame read by the WebCam maybe like this image.
+The frame read from the WebCam maybe like this image.

 #### Input Image
 <p align="center">
   <img  src="https://github.com/Karimashraf01/Face-Mask-Detection-using-MobilenetV2/blob/master/img_readme/test2.jpg">
 </p>

-After this the __Haar Cascade__ crops out the faces in the image like this.
+later the __Haar Cascade__ crops out the faces in the image like this.
 #### Cropped Faces
 <p align="center">
   <img  src="https://github.com/Karimashraf01/Face-Mask-Detection-using-MobilenetV2/blob/master/img_readme/test2_cropped.jpg">